 Additionally, if a landlord requests information about a tenant’s energy and water consumption and use of the leased space, tenants are required to respond within 30 calendar days of the request.

 Tenants renewing or starting a new lease should work with the landlord to develop a shared energy plan.
 The plan should include items like space sub-metering to track individual tenant energy usage, maximum energy use allowances, and solar energy packages.
 The plan should also include information on how the owner will maintain or become compliant with the BEPS requirements.

 Commercial office space is currently a tenant-driven market, meaning that prospective tenants will be more successful in getting the type of space in the type of building they want.
 Tenants should work with their broker and vet potential options for new space based on how the building is performing.
 Higher-performing buildings have lower operating expenses and are typically more comfortable to occupy than lower-performing buildings, which leads to more productive and happier employees.
 Tenants should feel empowered to demand information about building performance and ask questions about how it will affect their tenancy.

 Signing a new lease is an opportunity to talk with the landlord about shared expectations and how communication can be facilitated throughout the lease terms.
 Green leases are one tool tenants can use to facilitate these conversation.

 To understand how to better have a conversation with your landlord and what to ask your broker, see our Commercial Tenant Playbook for specific actions and steps to take.

-Are there penalties if my landlord doesn’t comply with BEPS?
+Are there penalties if my landlord doesn’t meet the BEPS?